Daishen Nix

-Daishen Feao Nix (/ˈdeɪʃən ˈnɪks/ DAY-shən-_-NIKS; born February 13, 2002) is an American professional basketball player who last played for the Rio Grande Valley Vipers of the NBA G League.
+Daishen Feao Nix (/ˈdeɪʃən ˈnɪks/ DAY-shən-_-NIKS; born February 13, 2002) is an American professional basketball player for the Beijing Royal Fighters of the Chinese Basketball Association (CBA).
 He was a consensus five-star recruit and one of the best point guards in the 2020 class.
 A former UCLA signee, Nix bypassed playing college basketball and joined the NBA G League Ignite.
 At the high school level, he competed for Trinity International School in Las Vegas, Nevada.

 Early life

 Nix was born in Fairbanks, Alaska and raised in Anchorage, Alaska.
 He played basketball for Mears Middle School in Anchorage.
 After eighth grade, at age 13, Nix moved to Las Vegas, upon his mother's advice, to gain more basketball exposure and to live closer to his extended family.

 In high school, Nix played for Trinity International School in Las Vegas.
 As a junior, Nix averaged 19.9 points, 6.2 rebounds and 5.1 assists per game, leading his team to its second straight National Christian School Athletic Association (NCSAA) Division I title.
 He finished his junior season as NCSAA Player of the Year and as his team's all-time leader in points, rebounds and assists.
 On October 15, 2019, as a senior, Nix registered a triple-double of 45 points, 11 assists and 10 steals in a win over PHH Prep.
 In March 2020, he shared Grind Session most valuable player honors with Jalen Green.
 Nix was selected to play in the McDonald's All-American Game, which was canceled due to the COVID-19 pandemic.
 In addition to his high school basketball, Nix competed for independent team Simply Fundamental, which was owned and operated by his high school coach and legal guardian, Greg Lockridge.

 On August 20, 2019, Nix committed to playing college basketball for UCLA over offers from Alabama, Kansas, Kentucky and Maryland.
 On November 13, 2019, he signed a National Letter of Intent with the Bruins.
 On April 28, 2020, Nix decommitted from UCLA and announced that he would forgo his college eligibility to join the NBA G League Ignite.